jsmeix/cups-backends/CONTRIBUTING.md

 and while testing new code use `set -ue` to die from unset variables and unhandled errors and use `set -o pipefail` to better notice failures in a pipeline.

-Using `set -eu -o pipefail` also during runtime is currently not recommended because it is a double-edged sword which can cause more problems in practice than it intends to solve in theory.
+Using `set -eu -o pipefail` also during runtime is not recommended because it is a double-edged sword which can cause more problems in practice than it intends to solve in theory.
 I.e. problems for users when things fail for them only because of `set -eu -o pipefail`